jzhoulab/quasildr/README.md

 ![Schematic overview of StructDR](https://github.com/jzthree/quasildr/blob/master/docs/source/_static/StructDR.png "StructDR")

-## Command-line tools
+### Command-line tools

-We provide command-line tools for quick access to most commonly used quasildr functions, with typical data preprocessing and post processing options built-in.
+We also provide command-line tools to run those methods without writing any code.
+Basic single-cell data preprocessing options are provided in `run_graphdr.py`, even though we generally recommend preprocessing single cell data with a dedicated package such as scanpy or Seurat to select highly variable genes and normalize before providing it to GraphDR.
 You can add the `-h` option to access help information to each tool.

 * run_graphdr.py
 ```